 Foreign Direct Investment in Colombia

 Did you transfer money to Colombia without registering it as foreign direct investment?
-Foreign direct investment Colombia registration with the Banco de la República is not optional — skip it and you lose the right to repatriate funds, you cannot qualify for an investor visa, and your capital has no legal protection under Colombian foreign exchange law.
+Foreign direct investment registration with the Banco de la República in Colombia is not optional — skip it and you lose the right to repatriate funds, you cannot qualify for an investor visa, and your capital has no legal protection under Colombian foreign exchange law.
 Find out what FDI registration requires, how Form F4 works, and how Lynceus handles the full process for foreign investors in English and German.

 Have legal questions?